Privacy Notice

 ACCOMMODATION PROVIDERS (INCLUDING HOMESTAY PROVIDERS)

-To process your application to become an approved accommodation provider (includes compulsory DBS check/background check in North America)
+To process your application to become an approved accommodation provider (includes compulsory DBS check/background checks)

 Identity